Kauan197197197/meu-primeiro-jogo-no-screch-my-first-game-on-the-screech/README.md

 ## How to play
 1.Click on the link to access my project 2.https://scratch.mit.edu/projects/1212102768/
-3. Run the project and enjoy.
+3.Run the project and enjoy.

 ## Technologies
 - Scratch – Visual block-based programming platform.